 Another more recent offering is the specially sourced large king prawns which are grilled in the shell and served with a traditional seafood sauce - Nam Jin.
-Meanwhile Boo's version of Thai Pineapple Fried Rice served stays true to its Thai origins served in a pineapple and will evoke memories of warm balmy evenings in Thailand, eating at beach shack or at rickety tables at your local Thai restaurant.
+Meanwhile Boo's version of Thai Pineapple Fried Rice stays true to its Thai origins served in a pineapple and will evoke memories of warm balmy evenings in Thailand, eating at beach shacks or at rickety tables at the local Thai restaurant.

 From the main menu, recommended starters include the juicy Satay Chicken Skewers (made from chicken Maryland) with fragrant house made peanut sauce, tender Salt and Pepper Calamari (tossed in salt and pepper sauce) or the Crab Net Rolls (deep fried and filed with crab and prawn meat), served with plum sauce.

-For Mains you can't go past 'Boo's Favourites', including her signature Isan or Thai Papaya Salad, which comes from her hometown and is rarely found in Australian restaurants, The platter to share is a mix of pork crackling, Asian ham, boiled eggs, rice noodles and tender chicken skewers.
-Another must try is the Whole Barramundi with 3 flavour sauce: deep fried whole baby Barramundi fish served with an authentic Thai 3 flavour sauce (sweet, sour, spicy), with cherry tomatoes, pineapple, lychee and chillies.
+For Mains you can't go past 'Boo's Favourites', including her signature Isan or Thai Papaya Salad, which comes from her hometown and is rarely found in Australian restaurants.
+The platter to share is a mix of pork crackling, Asian ham, boiled eggs, rice noodles and tender chicken skewers.
+Another must try is the Whole Barramundi - deep fried whole baby Barramundi fish served with an authentic Thai 3 flavour sauce (sweet, sour, spicy), cherry tomatoes, pineapple, lychee and chillies.

 No visit to Boo's Kitchen would be complete without ordering one of the Thai salads for which the northern region is known.
-Customarily here all meals are accompanied by a salad and choices at Boo's include Isan Spicy Wagyu Steak Salad (spring onion, coriander, mint, lime juice, dried chilli and tender strips of beef), traditional laab (dry salads traditionally served with rice), Super popular dishes include Boo's Duck Salad (made from a family recipe) and Isan sausages (specially made by Boo with a mixture of pork & herbs sliced and served with fresh cucumber and sticky rice and dipping sauce).
+Customarily here all meals are accompanied by a salad and choices at Boo's include Isan Spicy Wagyu Steak Salad (spring onion, coriander, mint, lime juice, dried chilli and tender strips of beef), and traditional laab (dry salads traditionally served with rice); while super popular dishes include Boo's Duck Salad (made from a family recipe) and Isan sausages (specially made by Boo with a mixture of pork and herbs sliced and served with fresh cucumber, sticky rice and dipping sauce).

-There's also a cracking wine list to complement the menu at Boo's Kitchen and it's served in beautiful glassware.
-The small curated selection of wines include a Tatachilla Cabernet Sauvignon, St Halletts Shiraz, Red Hill Estate Cool Climate Pinot Noir, Dusky Sounds Pinot Gris and Ta_Ku Sauvignon Blanc, Margaret River Fishbone Rosé, voted as a top cellar door experience in Halliday's 2021 experiences - all good quality but without the price tag.
+There's also a cracking wine list to complement the menu at Boo's Kitchen with wine served in beautiful glassware.
+The small curated selection of wines include a Tatachilla Cabernet Sauvignon, St Halletts Shiraz, Red Hill Estate Cool Climate Pinot Noir, Dusky Sounds Pinot Gris, Ta_Ku Sauvignon Blanc, and Margaret River Fishbone Rosé - voted as a top cellar door experience in Halliday's 2021 experiences - all good quality but without the price tag.
 Apart from the wine selection, beer on tap is available including Estrelle Damm, considered the oldest Spanish beer, which goes down a treat with Thai food.

 Good to know - In keeping with the fun casual atmosphere at Boo's, you won't find traditional Thai music here but the hits of the 70's or 80's, which the chefs have been known to sing along to.